tm2838/Atelier/README.md

 # Atelier

-To run application, open terminal window.
-Type "npm run react-dev" and hit enter.
-Open a new terminal window.
-Type "npm start."
-In the browser window, navigate to "http://localhost:3000."
+Project Atelier comprises a complete redesign of a client-facing retail portal to save sales numbers.

+To run application locally:

+1. Open a terminal window and run `npm run react-dev`
+2. Open a new terminal window and run `npm start`
+3. Create a `.env` file in the root directory, and the content should be `API_KEY = ${YOUR_GITHUB_TOKEN}`
+4. Navigate to `http://localhost:3000` and enjoy!

-To stop application, press "CTRL" + "C" in each of the above terminal windows.
+To stop application, press `CTRL + C` in each of the above terminal windows.

+To run unit tests, in a new terminal window, run `npm test`